Skew Mean Curvature Flow: Estimate of the Second Fundamental Form

 with the summation taken over indices satisfying (\ref{E6.22}).
 Therefore, there exists a polynomial $P_k$ depending only on $k$, such that

 Now (\ref{E6.20}) and (\ref{E6.21}) follows from (\ref{E6.24}). \end{proof}

-Given a graph $\Si$ represented by a function $u:D_{r}\to\Real^m$, where $D_r\subset \Real^n$ is a disk centered at the origin with radius $r>0$.
-By (\ref{E6.7}), we may identify $\vec{A}=D^2u$.
-For any non-negative integer $k$ and positive number $p$, there is a usual Sobolev norm of the Hession $D^2u$ given by
+Next we suppose that the function $u$ is defined on a disk $D_r\subset \Real^n$ centered at the origin with radius $r>0$.
+By (\ref{E6.7}), we may identify $\textbf{A}$ with $D^2u$.
+For any non-negative integer $k$ and positive number $p$, there is a usual Sobolev norm of the Hessian $D^2u$ given by

-On the other hand, we can define a Sobolev-type norm of $\vec{A}$ by
+On the other hand, we can define a Sobolev-type norm of $\textbf{A}$ by

-In particular, we have $\norm{\vec{A}}_{L^p}:=\norm{\vec{A}}_{H^{0,p}}$.
+In particular, we have $\norm{\textbf{A}}_{L^p}:=\norm{\textbf{A}}_{H^{0,p}}$.

-The next lemma shows that if $|Du|$ is bounded, then the Sobolev norms of $\vec{A}$ can be bounded by the usual Sobolev norms of the Hessian $D^2u$.
+The next lemma shows that if $|Du|$ is bounded, then the Sobolev norms of $\textbf{A}$ can be bounded by the usual Sobolev norms of the Hessian $D^2u$.
 The proof of the lemma follows closely that of Lemma 2.2 in \cite{DW2}.

-\begin{lemma} Let $r>0, \al>0, \beta>0$ be positive numbers.
-Suppose $\Si$ is a smooth graph represented by $u:D_{r}\subset \Real^2\to\Real^m$ with $|Du|\leq\al$, then for any $k\ge 0$,
+\begin{lemma} Let $r>0, \al>0$ be positive numbers.
+Suppose $\Si$ is a smooth graph represented by $u:D_{r}\subset \Real^n\to\Real^m$ with $|Du|\leq\al$, then for any $k\ge 0$,

 where the constant $C$ depends on $r$, $\al$ and $k$. \end{lemma}

 \begin{proof} For convenience, set $\sigma:=D^2u$.
 Then the inequality (\ref{E6.20}) can be written as

 where the summation is taken over all indices satisfying (\ref{E6.22}).
 Since $|Du|\le \al$, we may integrate to get